 - Eligibility requirements under the leave act (FMLA);

 - Notice rules when employees request time off from work due to illness or injury;

 - Medical certification guidance about what needs documentation in order to take insured leaves on behalf of their employers;

 - Steps needed by workers while they are out including eligibility for benefits during periods as well as fitness for duty verification.

 Prior notification to the immediate supervisor or HR department that the employee will not join work is part of the leave policy.
 If they want to apply for sick leave and they can't do it themselves, they should ask someone else to do it on their behalf.

 The employee handbook must contain the mission, vision, and a set of company policies to date.

 8. Code of Conduct

 Dress codes are often created to ensure a professional appearance for employees of an organization.
-Some organizations have very specific dress code requirements that must be followed at all times, while others will allow some flexibility in what they wear.
-It often helps to state clearly what an 'official attire' means to the company.
+Some organizations have very specific dress code requirements that employees must follow at all times, while others will allow some flexibility in what they wear.
+It often helps to state what an 'official attire' means to the company.

 It also includes employee conduct guidelines within an organization; laying them down in writing, the acceptable and non-acceptable actions is what helps the most.